ARP-ESSER Fund Usage Plan

 American Rescue Plan

 Research over decades has demonstrated the positive effects of universal, classroom-based Social Emotional programs for children.
-The district will implement a holistic program using community resources such as Tri-City counseling services, Citizen Potawatomie services paired with school counselors and online programs to provide appropriate, structured social and emotional support for the Choctaw-Nicoma Park school community particularly for our most vulnerable populations that we serve.
+The district will implement a holistic program using community resources such as Tri-City counseling services, Citizen Potawatomie services paired with school counselors and online programs to provide appropriate, structured social and emotional support for the Choctaw-Nicoma Park school community particularly for our most vulnerable populations that we serve and our disproportionately impacted populations including but not limited to special needs students, FRD students and other groups of students without available resources readily available to them.

 SPARK (Summer Preparation and Acceleration Resources for Kids) will serve elementary students meeting Tier II in Response to Intervention (RTI) plans and students needing Reading instruction determined through RSA requirements will be eligible to receive continued summer instruction from certified classroom teachers.
 The focus of the summer programs will be on reading and math instruction focused upon student needs determined through benchmark testing in the morning.
 The afternoon sessions will transition to hands-on STEM activities using research-backed programming emphasizing problem solving and collaboration.